ksaturn/db-learning-material/CMU-15-721/Lec-03-MVCC/MVCC-LEC01.md

 With this approach, transactions do not maintain additional meta-data about old versions.
 Thus, the DBMS has to scan tables to find old versions.

+• Background Vacuuming:

+后台线程进行GC

-• Background Vacuuming: Separate threads **periodically scan the table and look for reclaimable versions**.
+Separate threads **periodically scan the table and look for reclaimable versions**.
 Works with any version storage technique.
 To avoid repeatedly scanning through unmodified data, the DBMS can use a **dirty block bitmap** to keep track of what blocks of data have been modified since the last scan.